What Does Ideal Safety Culture Look Like in Aviation SMS

 Safety culture can be anything from:

-- Safety reporting culture to ability to identify hazards;
+- Safety reporting culture to the ability to identify hazards;

-- Level of aviation SMS training to experience in current operating environment; or
+- Level of aviation SMS training to experience in the current operating environment; or

 - Interpersonal relationships between employees to the bureaucratic, organizational structure of the SMS.